 6.1 Pedagogical persons

 The personal dimension in educational processes in extra-curricular political youth education is particularly important for at least two reasons.
 On the one hand, under non-formal conditions of learning 'learning from others' can be used in a wider range than in formal conditions of learning at school – thus meeting adolescent needs for the most part.
 Furthermore, new and sometimes unfamiliar worlds of experience can be facilitated by learning venues and methods.
 Pedagogical staff accompanies participants on this way and often seem to be key persons.
 In general adolescents are susceptible to find access to new things via extra-familial persons.
 These other adults offer them the chance to get to know and experience a critical attitude.
-Thus they are encouraged to question second-hand opinions and gradually develop their own attitude.
+Thus, they are encouraged to question second-hand opinions and gradually develop their own attitude.
 This idea leads to the core of political education: power of judgement.
 Interaction with others is a necessity for its development.
-Therefore, you can speak about related judgement in political education (Author 3 2005).
+Therefore, you can speak about related judgement in political education (Schröder 2005).

-The importance of pedagogical persons is perceivable manifoldly in the interviews.
+The importance of pedagogical persons is perceivable manifold in the interviews.
 Aspects which are mentioned repeatedly are their expertise and the confrontation with their attitudes.

 Sandra confirms that particularly the people who ran the seminars (Line 1518), shaped her a lot, as they are in a good mood, … absolutely involved in the topic (Line 1529).
 She is particularly impressed by their expertise and their structure in debating and forming arguments.
 The pedagogues succeed to encourage her to contemplate, precisely because her opinion differs.
 Chafing at different opinions is an essential learning experience for Sandra and influences her access to the political field significantly.